 The marketing strategy section of your business plan builds upon the market analysis section.
-This section outlines where your business fits into the market and how you will price, promote and sell your product or service.
+The marketing strategy outlines where your business fits into the market and how you will price, promote, and sell your product or service.
+It can also act as a source of important information for potential investors who are analyzing your business.

-Product: Product refers to either a physical product or services you plan on offering.
+Product refers to either a physical product or a service you plan on offering.
 Some of the product areas that should be included in this section are:

 - Brand name